MattJaxson/summerproject/README.md

   -- After the device is connected, run on app on the device with the 'ionic cordova run android' command.

   ++ Running on Phone
-  ionic serve --address {ip address} > Type ip address on Mobile browser
+  ng serve --host {ip address} > Type ip address on Mobile browser

   ++ Connecting to AWS EC2 (Bitnami MEAN)
     -- navigate to Express folder